 Musial said it would take 250 hits to achieve a .400 season.
 “That’s why I couldn’t seriously think about .400 until August or September,” Musial said.
 “Averages fluctuate too much at this stage of the game.”

 Sure enough, the arrival of June sent Musial into a slump.
-From June 1 through June 8, he hit .130 (3-for-23) and his batting average dropped 42 points to .373.
+From June 1 through June 8, 1950, he hit .130 and his batting average dropped 42 points to .373.

 In 1958, Musial, 37, got off to an even more sizzling start than he did in 1950.

-He ended May hitting .431 (62-for-144) in 38 games.
-Included in that stretch was his 3,000th career hit on May 13.
-The focus then was more about whether Musial would threaten Ty Cobb’s career hits record and less about a possible .400 season.
+He ended May hitting .431.
+Included in that stretch was his 3,000th career hit on May 13, 1958, sparking speculation about whether Musial would threaten Ty Cobb’s career hits record.

 In a May 1958 interview with San Francisco writer Jack McDonald in The Sporting News, Cobb said of Musial, “He would be a superstar in any era of baseball.
 Stan is a little different from some of the other fellows playing today.
 He’s a shining example of the old-style player.
 He is a clever hitter who can play anywhere … He hits to all fields, can hit the ball where it is pitched, and he doesn’t clog up the bases when he gets on.”